 Not great in wet weather

 Down jackets are insulated with the fluffy plumage and feathers of waterfowl.
-Down excels in its warmth-to-weight ratio.
+Thanks to its light weight and ability to trap air, down excels in its warmth-to-weight ratio.
 No other insulation material compresses as much as down yet still insulates as well.
 This insulation is soft, light, and incredibly lofty to trap heat.
 There's a vast difference between an expedition-weight down parka and a lightweight down jacket for backpacking.
 That difference is mostly in weight and warmth.
 You wouldn't want to carry the same down jacket you'd use when climbing Denali when you're running out to your car on a cold morning (unless your heater doesn't work; in this case, maybe you do!).
-That big, thick down jacket for alpine conditions will be too hot and heavy for everyday use or chilly summer nights by the fire.
+That big, thick, down jacket for alpine conditions will be too hot and heavy for everyday use or chilly summer nights by the fire.

 The puffier a down jacket looks, the warmer it will be.
 This is the case with all insulated jackets.
 So unless you need maximum warmth, don't get the puffiest down jacket you can find.
 If you're going to be carrying a down jacket on your back or packing it in a suitcase, you should consider getting a more lightweight and packable model as well.
 If you only plan to wear the jacket and not carry it often, then weight and packability shouldn't be as significant of a concern, though.